pettersand/builder/devlog.md

 ## 20/09-23

 Finalized registration process with error and confirmation handling.
 Working now on login, logout with Django session based login.
-Will likely incorporate token based or OAuth at a later point in development.
+Will likely incorporate token based or OAuth at a later point in development.Ran into some issues with backend functions not being called by the frontend, concerning user authentication, logouts, and logins.